IgniteUI/indigo-design-docfx/en/components/pie-chart.md

 ## Usage

-Use the Pie Chart to to visualize how categories (parts) of a data set add up to a total (whole) value.
-You shouldn't use the same color for two or more categories.
-It also recommended to stick to a series amount between 3 and 5, in order to keep the Pie Chart easy to read and analyse.
-Instead of assigning a slice for all of your categories, consider using a category "Others", which represents the total percentage of all smaller values.
+Use the Pie Chart to visualize how categories (parts) of a data set add up to a total (whole) value.
+You shouldn't use the same color for two or more categories to avoid confusion and misinterpretation of the data.
+It's also recommended to stick to a series amount between 3 and 5, in order to keep the Pie Chart easy to read and understand.
+To reduce chart clutter and make it easier to focus on larger, more significant values or categories, consider using an "Others" category slice or segment to represent the total percentage of all smaller values.

 | Do                                                                         | Don't                                                                          |
 | -------------------------------------------------------------------------- | ------------------------------------------------------------------------------ |